Inner-Imaging Networks: Put Lenses into Convolutional Structure

-The experimental results on ImageNet are listed in Table~\ref{table6} and the best results are highlighted in bold.
-It can be seen that InI-ResNet-50-mix-5-d improve the top-1 and top-5 error rate than SE-ResNet-50 by $1.21\%$ and $0.85\%$ respectively.
+The experimental results on ImageNet are listed in Table~\ref{table6}, and the best results are highlighted in bold.
+It can be seen that InI-ResNet-50-mix-5-d improve the top-1 and top-5 error rate than SE-ResNet-50 by $1.21\%$ and $0.85\%$, respectively.
 InI-ResNet-101-mix-5-d exceeds SE-ResNet-101 by $1.04\%$ and $0.8\%$ respectively, which is even better than the performance of SE-ResNet-152.
 Compared the networks with mechanisms of both channel-wise attention and spatial attention, the InI-ResNet-mix-5-d without spatial attention strategy can obtain better performance than CBAM-ResNet with spatial attention.
 The results of our InI-ResNet-mix-5-d + spa $\times$ 4 improve that of CBAM-ResNet by $0.9\% \sim 1.5\%$ on top-1 and $0.6\% \sim 0.9\%$ on top-5.
 Similarly, the smaller InI-models still defeat the larger compared models.
 The details about the computation and time cost of the experimental models are put in the appendices.

 Fig.~\ref{fig10} illustrates some thermal visualization results of feature maps on ImageNet with different models.
-It can be found that the InI model can focus more accurately and completely on recognition objects.
+It can be found that the InI model can focus more accurately and entirely on recognition objects.

 The above results on ImageNet show the InI model also works well in large-scale image recognition tasks.
 In the appendices, we also show the experimental results of the InI models on the object detection task.